Last Updated on March 6, 2023

 4 – Vaux-Le-Vicomte Castle

 Vaux-Le-Vicomte Castle, built in the 17th century, is a place rich in history.
-In 1641, Nicolas Fouquet, a young parliamentary, bought this small domain to turn it into one of France’s most beautiful castle and garden.
+In 1641, Nicolas Fouquet, a young parliamentary, bought this small domain to turn it into one of France’s most beautiful castles and gardens.
 Accused of treason in 1661, Fouquet is sentenced to life in prison and Louis the 14th confiscates everything inside the castle.
 After many battles, Mrs. Fouquet manages to get a hold back on the castle only to sell it in 1705.
 Left more or less to fall in ruins after this, it is bought in 1875 by Alfred Somier, who undertook tremendous renovation work.
 His family still owns the castle today.

 Open every day from 10 am to 7 pm (ticket booth closes at 5 pm).
 Every Saturday from May to September the castle closes at midnight for the candlelight visits.
 They usually close during winter for their annual vacation, check out their website first.
 The entrance fee is €16.90.
 It’s easy to get there from Paris via public transportation (line P from Gare de l’Est).